 Ohio residents who do not qualify for Medicaid can purchase private health insurance through the federal marketplace at HealthCare.gov.
 The average benchmark (second-lowest cost Silver) plan in Ohio costs approximately $465/month for a 40-year-old in 2026.

 Premium tax credits (subsidies) are available for households with income between 100% and 400% FPL.
-Here is what a 40-year-old individual in Ohio might pay after subsidies:
+Here is what a 40-year-old individual in Ohio might pay for a Silver plan after subsidies, based on the $465/month benchmark:

 How to Apply for Ohio Medicaid

-Gather your documents before applying: proof of income (W-2s, pay stubs, or tax returns), proof of Ohio residency, Social Security numbers for all household members, and any current insurance information.
+You'll need proof of income (pay stubs or tax returns), proof of Ohio residency, and Social Security numbers for household members.

 Calculate Your Subsidy in Ohio